RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 # apiKey/register
 This action will register an API key in Developer Portal for authentication of API based message extension.

+## Overview

+The `apiKey/register` action is designed to create a new API key for a Teams app.
+This process involves:

+1. Validating the provided input parameters.
+2. Connecting to the Teams Developer Portal to register the API key.
+3. Storing the registration ID of the created API key into an environment variable for future use.

 ## Syntax:
 ```
   - uses: apiKey/register